beamzer/ScirtScan/README.md

 > pip3 install -r requirements.txt

 (or use your OS package management tools)
+Default is to use Qualys ssltest (online) to determine the TLS Score, ranging from F to A++.
+However it is also possible to use [ssltest.sh](https://github.com/drwetter/testssl.sh) ( using the -t switch), but it needs to be installed on the system and if it's not in /usr/local/bin you need to alter the location in scirtscan.py

 ## Input file
 The input file is required it takes the form of a list of website names, e.g. :